gbtami/pychess-variants/static/news/Hot Summer.md

 As you've already seen, we've been adding arena tournaments regularly.
 We've already done our first shield tournament with Crazyhouse960, we'll have our first shield tournament with Shinobi on 9/2, and the second Crazyhouse960 after.
 With so many variants, we obviously will not be able to add tournaments for *everything*, but you can help by spreading the word to your friends and chess buddies.
 If you have specific requests for tournaments please let us know.

 We'll also have a new addition to our lobby page very soon.
-Thanks a lot to VisualDennis/Tasshaq for implementing it!
+Thanks a lot to VisualDennis for implementing it!

 That's all for now.
 For all those going back to school, good luck, but always feel free to spend your break time in Pychess!